 Reception and Year 7 admissions

 All parents who name Harris Garrard Academy on the Common Application Form will be invited to sit our admissions test.
 We will write to all parents/carers with the exact time approximately one week before the testing day.
 If you have named more than one Harris Academy on the Common Application Form you will only need to sit the test ONCE and will be notified as to which academy will be contacting you with details of your child's/ward's appointment.
-The date for admissions testing will be added here once it is confirmed.
+The testing date is Friday 14 December 2018.

 Supplementary information form

-If you require a concession in the admission test (for example for SEN or medical needs), you must complete the supplementary information form (which will shortly be downloadable from the bottom of the page) and return it directly to the academy along with medical or professional evidence and proof of residence by the agreed date (to be confirmed).
+If you require a concession in the admission test (for example for SEN or medical needs), you must complete the supplementary information form which can be downloaded from the bottom of the page and return it directly to the academy along with medical or professional evidence and proof of residence by the agreed date (to be confirmed).
 Please note that completion of a supplementary information form for Harris Garrard Academy does not constitute an application to the academy.
 You must complete the Local Authority Common Application Form as well.

 Admissions Form Booklet